Learn more about how we are responding to the coronavirus pandemic in Mexico.

 We have a team offering similar services in La Casa del Migrante in Coatzacoalcos, Veracruz, where each day hundreds of people stop off before continuing north.
 Most of the health issues we treat are a result of their arduous journeys, such as respiratory problems, skin infections, foot injuries, and trauma from falls.
 Many of them have also suffered some kind of physical or psychological violence, including sexual violence.
 In 2018, we began running an additional mobile clinic beside the railway tracks in Coatzacoalcos to care for migrants waiting to board trains.

 To provide medical humanitarian aid to migrants and refugees in Mexico City, we run a specialized therapeutic center for people who have been victims of extreme violence or cruel, inhumane, or degrading treatment in their country of origin or on their journey.
 The center offers patients a safe shelter while they receive medical and mental health care.
 In 2018, we provided 52 patients with a combination of medical and psychiatric or psychological care, as well as accommodation, food, and occupational therapy.
 In addition, we supplied referrals to other organizations for social assistance, legal advice, and employment to further support migrants and refugees.
+Please donate to support our work in Mexico and other countries around the world now.

 Migrants and refugees in Mexico’s Tamaulipas borderlands